ApiLogicServer/Docs/docs/Tech-Basic-Demo.md

 &nbsp;

-### Logic Significance

-This simple example illustrates some significant aspects of iteration.
+This simple example illustrates some significant aspects of iteration, described in the sub-sections bdelow.

 &nbsp;

-#### a.
+### a.
 Maintenance Automation

 Along with perhaps documentation, one of the tasks programmers most loathe is maintenance.
 That’s because it’s not about writing code, but it’s mainly archaeology - deciphering code someone else wrote, just so you can add 4 or 5 lines they’ll hopefully be called and function correctly.